AdamMarsden/css-cheat-sheet/readme.md

 A quick go to guide for CSS goodness.
 Checkout the [pretty version](http://adam-marsden.co.uk/css-cheat-sheet).

 ##Contributing
-If you have a bug to report about the [pretty CSS Cheat Sheet](http://adam-marsden.co.uk/css-cheat-sheet) or something to add onto the CSS Cheat Cheet follow the [contribution guidelines](https://github.com/AdamMarsden/css-cheat-sheet/blob/master/CONTRIBUTING.md).
+If you have a bug to report about the [pretty CSS Cheat Sheet](http://adam-marsden.co.uk/css-cheat-sheet) or something to add onto the CSS Cheat Sheet follow the [contribution guidelines](https://github.com/AdamMarsden/css-cheat-sheet/blob/master/CONTRIBUTING.md).

 ##CSSCS Nav